abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexplicit-ldap.md

 I like this amazing project abcdesktop.io
 ```

-Do not save the file.
-Simply close your web browser.
+Do not save the document.
+Close the web browser.

-Reopen your web browser, navigate to the same URL, and log in again with the same credentials: `Turanga Leela` as the login and `leela` as the password.
+Reopen the web browser, navigate to the same URL, and sign in again using the same credentials: `Turanga Leela` as the login and `leela` as the password.
 Click the `Sign in` button.

-LibreOffice Writer is still running, and the text `I like this amazing project abcdesktop.io` is still present.
+LibreOffice Writer remains running, and the text `I like this amazing project abcdesktop.io` is still present in the document.

 ![session remained](img/auth_provider_ldap_session_remained.png)

 > All applications are preserved across sessions.

-You have successfully verified how the explicit authentication configuration works, deployed an OpenLDAP directory service, and confirmed that all user sessions are maintained.
+You have successfully verified the explicit authentication configuration, deployed an OpenLDAP directory service, and confirmed that user sessions persist across browser restarts.